|

 Pretty soon though, the child's world widens further still, until it includes information which isn't easily represented using pictures.
 (Try imaging a concept like 'freedom' or 'fairness').
 When this happens, the child becomes more likely to use symbolic representation, including inner speech, using words as formalized symbols which 'stand for' the concepts.
 This is the beginning of the conceptual, auditory digital stage of development.
 At this point the child's own decisions and intentions may be expressed as inner speech, whereas before they were 'felt' intentions.
 This is the beginning of conceptual cognitive ability, which is developed through effective education.

-The fourth stage, from age 10 to adulthood, is Formal Operations.
+The fourth stage, that takes place from age 12 (given sufficient IQ, education and stimuli) to adulthood, is Formal Operations.
 This is a more objective way of perceiving the world with the ability to focus simultaneously on several aspects of a problem - this is 'decentration.'
 Even adults, before they obtain the full abilities of formal operations - or if (as is common) they do not develop that far - continue with a centrated, single-minded point of view, intolerant of alternatives.
 Adult centration is the rule rather than the exception.
 The centrated person has tunnel vision when it comes to the world of ideas; the decentrated person is open to considering new ideas from all directions.

 Having a wealth of concrete information which he is unable to understand, the person attempts to rearrange this information in order to simplify it.
 He discovers he can do this by keeping some variables constant, while he experiments with the others.
 The person induces generalized laws which he can apply to data of the most diverse kinds.
 The person can think about thoughts, classify classifications, and 'operate on operations' and so conceive of general laws behind the array of particular instances.
 Hypotheses can be made and tested, and implications deduced, through scientific experiment.

 To summarize, the baby's mode of representation is primarily kinesthetic, at the sensori-motor stage of development.
 By 4 years of age, during the pre-logical stage, the predominant representation has become auditory.
 The child then develops realistic internal imaging of the world around him, so that by 7 or 8 years of age a concrete visual mode of representation has become predominant.
-Conceptual thought as inner speech then develops and by 10 years of age the young person is ready, through schooling, to develop toward Formal operations.
+Conceptual thought as inner speech then develops and by 10 years of age at the earliest, or more typically 12-14 years, the young person is ready, given sufficient and competent schooling, to develop toward Formal operations.

 The four languages of conscious thought